 I like Paul’s resources to get more information on stretch therapy.
 He gave me some resources that I need to check out.
 Below is part two of the interview with Paul.

 In the interview, Paul will explain:

 - Courses to Take to Get Better at Working with Injuries?

 - Importance of Having a Network

 - Last Minute Tips

 Part 2 – Courses to Take to Get Better Working with Injuries?

-To get more information on Paul Turner and the upcoming Soft Tissue Release course, click here.
+I liked Paul’s last-minute tips; they are so important.
+I hope you enjoyed the interview.
+Click here to get more information on Paul Turner and the upcoming Soft Tissue Release course.

 P.S. – Before I go, I want to share with you how Paul got into stretch therapy: